ASchneider-GitHub/JustEnoughCalculation/README.md

 [![][1]][3] [![][2]][3] [![][4]][5]

-# Just Enough Calculation Mod
+# Just Enough Calculation Mod -> Forked for Fabric 1.20.1 + Fabric/NeoForge 1.21.1

 Hey, this is a small add on to JEI (Just Enough Items), in order to help you calculate the amount of resources to craft